siraben/zkeme80/README.md

 If you've been looking at operating systems for the TI-84+, chances are you've come across **KnightOS**.
 It's well developed and has plenty of Unix-like features such as filesystems and tasks, and even a C compiler.
 But maybe that's not what you want.
-You want an minimal operating system that allows you to extend it in any way you wish, bonus points if you don't need to know Z80 assembly to do so.
+You want a minimal operating system that allows you to extend it in any way you wish, bonus points if you don't need to know Z80 assembly to do so.